johnk3r/Yara/README.md

-Repository containing Yara rule to detect Brazilian banking malware.
+Yara rules to detect some threats affecting Latin America.